OnerInce/telegram-crypto_bot/README.md

 ### Prerequisites

-To use this bot, you'll need a proper Telegram bot Token, and a CoinMarketCap API key to retrieve data from CMC.
+To use this bot, you'll need a Telegram bot Token, and a CoinMarketCap API key to retrieve data from CMC.
+These information should be in a .env file on project root directory.

 * [CoinMarketCap API](https://pro.coinmarketcap.com/signup/)
 * [Telegram Bot Token](https://core.telegram.org/bots#creating-a-new-bot)